Outside the UK ++ 44 1623 799 309

-Sir Russell Flint, began life in Edinburgh on the fourth of April Eighteen eighty.
+Sir William Russell Flint, began life in Edinburgh on the fourth of April Eighteen eighty.

 His father Francis Wighton Flint, was a watercolourist and designer,

-It helped Russell Flint considerably that his family was involved in artistic careers.
-After studying at Daniel Stewarts School, he studied at the Royal Institution College of Artwork in Edinburgh, Scotland.
+It helped William Russell Flint considerably that his family was involved in artistic careers.
+After studying at Daniel Stewarts School, he went to the Royal Institution College of Artwork in Edinburgh, Scotland.
 It was in this environment that he was able to develop his own unique style on paper

-Russell Flint become the President of the RSWP in 1936.
+Russell Flint become the President of the Royal Society of Painters in Watercolour in 1936.
 Throughout the early 1940s, Russell and his wife Flint lived on a turkey farm in Devonin Devon.
 As a previous officer of the RAF, he was permitted to enter Devonport Dockyard,(a limited edition of this painting was released, and described as a masterpiece of perspective) and paint, at will.

 William Russell Flint and his wife Sybil returned to their home at Peel Cottage, Campden Hill, London in nineteen forty five, and two years later Russell Flint knighted.
 Sir William Russell Flint greatly enjoyed his work, and painted until his death at the age of 89 years old.
 His painting as a professional artist changed from one decade to the next, and his style matured into a very fine portrayal of textures that has never been surpassed.

-Sir William Russell Flint's work has given and continues to give enormous pleasure to many fine art collectors throughout the world.
+Sir William Russell Flint's work has given and continues to give enormous pleasure to many admirers across the globe.

-The signed limited edition prints and original paintings, have become very collectable, and his paintings have a great following and are known as some of the finest watercolour paintings in existence today.
+The signed limited edition prints and original paintings, have become very collectable, and his paintings have a great following and are known as some of the finest watercolour paintings in the world today.

 During his student days at the Edinburgh Royal Institution Faculty of Artwork, and after working for six years at the lithographic printing company, he made the decision to live in London and work as an illustrator in the world of medicine, and then in 1903 he became an illustrator for the Illustrated London News which , due to worldwide distribution, publicised his work across the globe.
 In nineteen hundred and five he married an admiral's daughter, Sibylle Sueter in 1905 and his work continued to flourish so that two years later he was able to become a freelance artist which gave him the opportunity to illustrate several classical special editions for example; Mallory's 'Morte D'Arthur', Chaucer's 'Canterbury Tales' and Homer's 'Odyssey'.

 During WW1 his job was the Admiralty assistant overseer of Airships .
-He went back to his place of birth, Scotland, and some years later painted a watercolour titled ' Hilda's Bonnet' on a small piece of material from HM Airship 24 which he had commanded.
+He returned to his birthplace of Scotland, and some years later painted a watercolour titled ' Hilda's Bonnet' on a small piece of material from HM Airship 24 which he had been in charge.

 After the Geat War, Russell Flint's creative profession started to bloom.
 He travelled in France and Spain, the place he painted beautiful pictures showing the local landscapes and regional way of life.